 Embrace the side hustle

 Another way to save money for a down payment on a house is to embrace the side hustle.
 A side hustle can be flipping second-hand items, dog walking, doing Task Rabbit, or freelance writing.
-The more money you can bring in each month, the more quickly you’ll be able to save up for your dream home.
-Income towards savings each month – that may help you make some gains on saving money towards the purchase price of your house.
+The more money you can bring in each month, the quicker you’ll be able to save up for your dream home.
+Income towards monthly savings – that may help you make some gains on saving money towards the purchase price of your house.

 Pay yourself first with automatic savings.